 Wednesday Daily Mass - Time Change

-Starting Wednesday, Sept.
-17 we will be changing our Wednesday Mass time from 8:00 AM to 5:15 PM, with confessions offered in the Adoration Chapel starting at 4:45 PM.
+Our Wednesday Mass time has changed from 8:00 AM to 5:15 PM, with confessions offered in the Adoration Chapel starting at 4:45 PM.

 We have been considering offering an evening Mass for some time and are excited to offer an opportunity for people to come to a daily Mass who currently cannot make the morning option work.
 This will also allow for opportunities for our Faith Formation participants to attend Mass before programs begin on Wednesday nights.